WilliamDeckmann/hi-fi-corner-praktikopgave/assets/js/product-list.md

 - The search-result and item-id will also be changed to make the first letter uppercase some places.

 - Check if product is sold out.
 If not, check if on sale.
 If not, hide sales price.

+## Other functions

+- When clicking on the different view buttons, the grid will change from a "grid view", to a "list view", by adding and removing classes.